Skip to main content

 About us

-The Master’s of Genetic Counseling program at Geisinger College of Health Sciences is a 21-month program in Scranton, Pa., designed to expose students to a wide breadth of experiences to foster their professional growth on the path to becoming a genetic counselor.
+The Master of Science in Genetic Counseling program at Geisinger College of Health Sciences is a 21-month program in Scranton, Pa., designed to expose students to a wide breadth of experiences to foster their professional growth on the path to becoming a genetic counselor.
 Geisinger students receive didactic education through lectures and active learning modules.
 Hands-on experiences start in the first semester of training with simulated cases and fieldwork observations.
 Geisinger is a learning healthcare system that focuses on precision medicine with genetics at the forefront.
 Genetic counselor faculty have roles in clinic, research, laboratory, insurance and administration and are available for mentorship during your education.

 Slate gradient